Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Problem Formulation

-We emphasize that, thanks to the transfer learning paradigm \cite{yosinski2014transferable}, the hierarchy of layers of the CNNs can be considered as feature extractors and the image-classification application implemented by the IoT system can be reconfigured by simply updating the final classification layers of the CNNs or the Gate-Classification layers of Gate-Classification CNNs.

-The problem we want to address in this paper is the optimal placement of the processing layers of the $C$ CNNs on the $N$ IoT units to minimize the latency in making decisions about the images gathered by the $C$ sources.
+The addressed problem is the optimal placement of the $C$ CNNs layers on the $N$ IoT units to minimize the latency in transmitting decisions about the images gathered by the $C$ sources to the target unit $f$.

-\section{The proposed methodology}
+\section{The Proposed Methodology}

-This section introduces the proposed methodology for the optimal placement of the CNNs processing on the IoT system.
-Such a methodology has been reformulated as an optimization problem aiming at assigning the layers of the $C$ CNNs to the $N$ IoT units minimizing the latency in making a decision.
-We emphasize that this optimization phase can be periodically executed to manage variations in the IoT network configuration (e.g., removal or insertion of IoT units).
+This section introduces the proposed methodology for the optimal placement of CNNs on the IoT system.
+Such a methodology has been reformulated as a decision-making latency minimization optimization problem aiming at optimally assigning the layers of the $C$ CNNs to the $N$ IoT units.
+This optimization problem relies on the $C M$ variables $\alpha_{u,i,j}$ defined as: